 These confidential services exist to help staff and students create the best possible environment in which to work and study.
 Find out how the Mediation Service and Dignity and Respect contacts can help you.

 All new starters are expected to attend the Equality and Dignity at NTU training course.
-This is a blended learning course, consisting of an online element and a one-off face to face session.
+This is a blended learning course, consisting of an online element and a face to face session.